Written by: Thomas Berry

 We made camp at a spot a little ways down the trail.
-I spent 30 minutes fixing the tent poles as Kaard went and filled our water bottles.
 Once everything was unloaded I began cooking on the picnic table, boiling Ramen in my stove.
 Soon enough a park ranger stopped in and checked us over, as well as our itinerary.
 He showed us how we had covered, in big bold white paint, a sign on the table that warned to not cook on the picnic tables.
 We’d learn the reason for this rule soon enough, but for now we had to move our ramen feast to the dirt floor.
 It seemed even colder on the ground as the sun slipped behind the canyon wall and the creeping shadow covered us, bringing with it an even colder wind.

-Soon enough the sky turned dark, and Kaard and I crawled into our sleeping bags.
 Just before I began to fall asleep I decided it was a perfect time to do some night photography.
 I climbed out into the not-so-cold air and fumbled as I set up my tripod in the dark.
 With a 15mm fisheye lens on my 7D, I set my ISO to 1600 and my aperture to 2.8 with a 30 second shutter speed and waited.
 The photos that the camera yielded were incredible.
 Suddenly an already speckled sky became an infinity of stars.
 There in my screen played back a wall of the Canyon, red and orange, lit up by the light of the stars like daylight.
 One picture revealed a streak to be a shooting star.
 Another caught a small fire lit by a group next several spots down the trail (even though fires were prohibited on the canyon floor.)
-I called Kaard outside but he decided to stay inside the sleeping bag, so instead I had him turn on our lantern and dangle it inside the tent.
+I called my roommate outside but he decided to stay inside the sleeping bag, so instead I had him turn on our lantern and dangle it inside the tent.
 The picture result ended up being the best photo from the trip.
 Here was a portrait shot, with a tent glowing blue, a wooden post looking crisp and clear, a desert background rising to the wall of the canyon, and above the canyon a horizon of stars with the Milky Way splitting through.
 It was one of the most beautiful things I’d ever seen, and frankly, it looked staged.
-After waking Kaard to show him the photo he was shocked, promising to join me the next night.
+After showing him the photo he was shocked, promising to join me the next night.
 Sensing his jealousy of such a great shot, I climbed inside my sleeping bag, keeping my warm pants on, and quickly fell happily asleep.

-The next morning Kaard got up before dawn to set up a time lapse of the very same cliff I had taken photos of in the night.
-I got up a couple hours later and began making oatmeal for the both of us, this time with stove properly on the ground.
+The stove flickered to life, and I started oatmeal for the both of us, this time setting up properly on the ground.
 It was a great breakfast, and we were quickly packed and prepared to head to Bright Angel campground until we noticed the Asian group camped next to us, panicking.
 Laying on their picnic table was a stove nearly three times the size of mine, surrounding it was a small fire, quickly getting bigger, accompanied by frantic Mandarin and a growing crowd of spectators.
-As Kaard put it, we did the most American thing possible: stood and watched.
-However, the fire soon began to take nearly a quarter of the table, and we sprung into action, grabbing our water bottles and sprinting to douse the fire.
+We stood in awe, but as the fire soon began to take nearly a quarter of the table, we sprung into action, grabbing our water bottles and sprinting to douse the fire.
 As we expected, it was a propane fire, and it spurned back to life as quickly as we had seemingly put it out.
-Thinking on his feet, Kaard dumped the last full water bottle directly onto the stove and yelled at the man speaking broken English to turn the switch off.
+Thinking on his feet, my roommate dumped the last full water bottle directly onto the stove and yelled at the man speaking broken English to turn the switch off.
 Reaching in through the momentarily suppressed flames, he turned it quickly, shutting off the propane valve.
 I sighed a breath of relief, as did everyone else.
 We told them not to cook on the table and not to use matches around an area that much propane had been released, and after filling up our water bottles we were quickly on our way.

 Nearly twenty minutes later we were stopped again down the trail in some brush, with myself digging into my backpack for my telephoto lens.
 There, only fifteen down the trail were 4 deer, all of them female.
 We spent the next half hour following them through the brush snapping dozens of photos.
 After one had stepped onto the trail, seemingly posing for us, we called it a success and continued onward.

 This part of the trail was by far my favorite.
 We followed a creek that would break open into mini waterfalls and ponds that ensued in jutting boulders painted with the reds oranges and golds, colors so vibrant I was sure that if I touched them I might come away with dripping fingers.
-Nature, with the best attempt to not be cliché (I do often try that dance called poetry from time to time) bled through the seems of the Grand Canyon.
+Nature, with the best attempt to not be cliché bled through the seams of the Grand Canyon.
 More than just desert, color came alive through water and red rock that seemed to sustain more life than ever.
 It was on this stretch of trail that I truly lost myself in the canyon.
 Here, I had no worries, and had forgotten entirely of home.
 We hiked on.

 After restarting our trek after a quick lunch break, we were stopped, completely out of breath.
 Complaining from both sides began quickly.
 The wind had picked up too in the depths of the canyon, prompting us both to put back on the layers we had gleefully shed a few hours back.
-Kaard, however, proved to lead the way, with my following closely behind.
-My neck began to cramp from staring at me feet.
+My neck began to cramp from staring at my feet.
 My glutes felt as if they had stretched.
 Most of all, my calves were red-brick-and-mortar, and my heart seemed to be making its way up my throat.
 As we hiked upward and onward, the massive Colorado river stretched much wider than I had imagined, and I could only pretend to feel the chill of its icy breath.
 I had definitely underestimated today’s trip.
 I had pictured a straight and smooth trail to the river where a wooden bridge would bend up and over to the other side that would end in a nice campground.
 What I found, instead, was a trail alongside cliffs some 300 feet above the river, hiking up, rather than down.
 It was then that we saw the bridge, and only then did I really take anything in at all.

 The Silver Bridge is a suspension bridge that stretches across a wide part of the Colorado, and for my own intensive purposes, the heart of the river.
 This magnificent steel goliath gave us a renewed sense of hope, and sure enough, at the other end, I could make out the roofs of buildings, and assumedly, Bright Angel campground.

 Just as we began to hike around a bend that would lead us to our campsite, I saw the unfortunate sign of something I knew would prevent us from getting there any sooner: more deer.
-Sure enough, I found myself alongside Kaard, snapping dozens of photos, this time at a buck leading his heard.
+Sure enough, cameras were turned back on, and we snapped dozens of photos, this time at a buck leading his heard.
 His antlers were symmetrical and at least a foot and half out.
 With him were a baby deer and a doe, while the others stayed around us, eating.
 After living in the city for as long as we had, we had forgotten about things as simple as deer, and, subsequently, used our cameras like rosaries capturing sacred prayers of nature instilled in moments filled with a deer eating leaves like a cow chewing cud.
 The deer were unflappable, treating us not as enemies but as mere nuisances.
 Looking up from their grazing, they would look at us, seemingly trying to decide if they were annoyed or equally curious at our presence, before looking away at the next patch of grass.
-After forty minutes of photographs, I convinced Kaard to leave, it was time to get our campsite.
+After forty minutes of photographs, it was time to get our campsite.

-The ranger suggested that changed our plan entirely.
+The ranger suggested that we change our plan entirely.
 Rather than heading back to the Indian Garden campsite, we should simply leave in the morning on Friday, and take the South Kaibab route.
 I was more than happy with the idea, as it would guarantee me getting home in time for my family Christmas, not to mention leaving me a night to sleep before the festivities.
 Kaard was satisfied too, and we headed back to camp to cook some of the dried food bags I had bought at REI and rest a bit before we headed to the canteen.
-Kaard wanted to head outside around 10 and do a time lapse of the night sky moving over the canyon, so we decided to nap as well.

 Of all the things that we had experienced on our trip, this was the last thing we saw coming.
 The beauty of backpacking is that it puts everyone on the same playing field.
 No matter rich or poor, old or young, the trail treats you the same.
 We are all humans, our class differences stripped away by the cold rock surrounding us.
 Like each layer of colored sediment, we all have our own stories, seen our own reality, lived our own lives.
 Converging in this one place, we were all similar, all descendants of this great rock labyrinth.
 The kinship that can be experienced in a campsite or canteen at the bottom of a huge hole in the ground could never be duplicated, and in its beautiful uniqueness we stayed trapped.
 The night couldn’t last long enough, the stories of Christian and the overheard conversations from the Canadians next to use and the kids behind us melting into one beautiful stew.
 As we rose to leave, we all understood the beauty of the moment, yet were keenly aware we wouldn’t have this experience again until the next trip.
 This reality was more uplifting than sobering.